Amritkj001/caregiver-chatbot/README.md

 To bridge this gap, Care Kaki can play a pivotal role.
 By offering easily accessible information, Care Kaki understands the caregiver needs and matches them with relevant government schemes, support groups, and services.
 This allows caregivers to navigate available resources more effectively.
 It also includes features like voice-to-text functionalities, ensuring accessibility for all caregivers, including those less comfortable with technology.

-Whils this is just the first step, the hope is that this solution will contribute to creating a sustainable caregiving framework in Singapore, ensuring caregivers have the support they need to care for their elderly family members and themselves.
+While this is just the first step, the hope is that this solution will contribute to creating a sustainable caregiving framework in Singapore, ensuring caregivers have the support they need to care for their elderly family members and themselves.